noi-techpark/odh-testingplatform/README.md

 ### Procedure

-  1. edit the web.xml file and change the jdbc_url context param to point to the right database.
-You can add server/user/password as well
+  1. copy the `src/webapp/WEB-INF/config.properties.example` file to `src/webapp/WEB-INF/config.properties` and change the jdbc_url context param to point to the right database

   2. with maven create the war with the standard target: package